sappo/dotfiles/README.md

 ## .vimrc

-This is my vimrc which will automatically install NeoBundle and afterwards automatically install all plugins.
+This is my vimrc it is completly self managed and automatically installed the plugin manager NeoBundle and all plugins.
+Only prerequsite is that you have `git` installed on your system.

+If you like later on to update the vim plugins enter `:NeoBundleUpdate`.

 ### Keybindings